Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Introduction

 \subsection{Organisation of Paper}

-The paper is organized as follows: In Section \ref{sec:preliminaries}, we formally define the problem, describe the adapted Dijkstra algorithm on which our algorithms are based on, and introduce the random graph model that we use in this paper.
-In Section \ref{sec:DijkstraML}, we introduce our new algorithm that combines the edge pruning idea implemented by the adapted Dijkstra algorithm with shortest path predictions and proof its correctness.
-We also propose two different restart procedures to handle underestimations of the shortest path distance.
+The paper is organised as follows: In Section \ref{sec:preliminaries}, we formally define the problem, describe the adapted Dijkstra algorithm on which our algorithms are based on, and introduce the random graph model that we use in this paper.
+In Section \ref{sec:DijkstraML}, we introduce our new algorithm that combines the edge pruning idea implemented by the adapted Dijkstra algorithm with shortest path predictions and prove its correctness.
+We also give an \restart\ procedure to handle underestimations of the shortest path distance.
 In Section \ref{s:lower-bound}, we prove a lower bound on the number of saved queue operations if the edge weights are chosen at random.
 We apply this bound to estimate the savings on sparse random graphs.
 In Section \ref{s:prediction_methods}, we elaborate on different prediction methods (both ML-based and based on breadth-first search); we remark that our algorithm can be used with arbitrary prediction algorithms.
 Finally, in Section \ref{sec:experiments} we describe our experimental setup and report on the respective findings.